aspose-words/Aspose.Words-API-References/english/python-net/aspose.words.mailmerging/fieldmergingargs/text/_index.md

 ﻿---
+title: FieldMergingArgs.text property
+linktitle: text property
-title: text property
+articleTitle: text property
-second_title: Aspose.Words for Python via .NET API Reference
+second_title: Aspose.Words for Python
-description: "Gets or sets the text that will be inserted into the document for the current merge field."
+description: "FieldMergingArgs.text property.
+Gets or sets the text that will be inserted into the document for the current merge field."
 type: docs
 weight: 10
 url: /python-net/aspose.words.mailmerging/fieldmergingargs/text/